 Cloud-Native Core Banking Systems, by contrast, are:

-In short, cloud-native core banking represents a paradigm shift, from rigid legacy infrastructure to agile, modular, scalable, and future-ready banking architecture.
+In short, cloud-native core banking represents a paradigm shift, from rigid legacy

 Cloud-native cores allow banks to launch new services faster, iterate rapidly, and respond to market demand or regulatory changes quickly.
 Because each component is modular and independently deployable, releasing or updating a single service doesn’t require a full system overhaul.

-This agility is especially important as customers increasingly expect personalized, digital-first banking, real-time payments, instant lending, embedded finance, open banking integrations, features that legacy cores struggle to support.
+This agility is especially important as customers increasingly expect personalized, digital-first banking, real-time payments, instant lending, embedded finance, open banking integrations- features that legacy cores struggle to support.

-Banks and fintechs often face unpredictable transaction volumes, seasonal spikes, growth surges, increased digital adoption.
+Banks and fintechs often face unpredictable transaction volumes, seasonal spikes, growth surges, and increased digital adoption.
 Legacy systems can choke under load or require expensive infrastructure scaling.
 Cloud-native cores, however, leverage elastic cloud infrastructure for scalable capacity, scaling up or down as needed, without service disruption.

 Moreover, microservices architecture improves resilience: if one service fails, it doesn’t bring down the entire bank system.
 That means higher availability and reliability for customers.

-Maintaining legacy mainframes or on-premise infrastructure carries high maintenance, licensing, staff and hardware costs.
+Maintaining legacy mainframes or on-premise infrastructure carries high maintenance, licensing, staff, and hardware costs.
 As hardware ages, support becomes expensive, and upgrades are complex.

 Additionally, the modular architecture allows banks to adopt only required components, avoiding bloated systems and reducing waste.